zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_find_fix_validate.md

 statistics to be stale.
 So the first step is to create and submit a job that will configure the statistics to be stale.

-1. Execute SPA task using Optimizer statistics - Login using username and password **sysman/ welcome1**
+1. Execute SPA task using optimizer statistics - Login using username and password **sysman/ welcome1**